glasgowm148/ergonaut-handbook/Ergo/Contributing.md

 	- [Lessons for sigmausd from the DJED paper](https://www.ergoforum.org/t/lessons-for-sigmausd-from-the-djed-paper/2345)
 3. Create an account [on ergonaut.space](https://ergonaut.space/register) and help update and maintain the text.
 4. Join the [community discussion spaces](https://github.com/glasgowm148/awesome-ergo/blob/master/pages/community.md)
+5. Create a regional chapter and grow Ergo's reach locally.

 ## Marketing